karol-muszynski/academic-kickstart/content/author/admin/_index.md

 organizations = [ { name = "Department of Theory of Law and State, Faculty of Law and Administration, University of Warsaw", url = "http://inopip.wpia.uw.edu.pl/katedra-filozofii-prawa-i-nauki-o-panstwie/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests are socio-legal sciences, labour market and labour law, and access to justice."
+bio = "Assistant professor at the Faculty of Law and Administration, University of Warsaw"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""